Basic Legal Research

 The ALR” Taxation course focuses on teaching the skill of efficient research methodology for the area of federal income taxation.
 Significant treatment will be given to describing the tax legislative process, the importance of the various tax primary sources, and the major tax-specific research tools.
 Students will be able to locate relevant primary and secondary tax materials and will be able to select the source that is most appropriate given considerations of time, cost, and availability of sources.

-ALR: Administrative Law (2 credits, offered every other spring)
+ALR: Administrative Law (1 or 2 credits, offered every other spring)

 The ALR Administrative Law course focuses on comprehensive research of administrative law sources, including statutes, regulations, regulatory decisions, and guidance.
 Students that complete the course will gain an understanding of what these sources are, how they relate to each other, and their functions within the practice of law.
 Particular attention is paid to legislative and administrative procedure.